CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 3 -- Becoming a Programmer.md

 budget = int(budget)
 ```

-A string containing a number, like `"500"`, is not the same as the number `500`.
+`input()` returns a string, and a string containing a number, like `"500"`, is not the same as the number `500`.
 When playing around in the REPL, you'll notice that when an expression evaluates to a string, it will have the quotation marks in the output.
 Integers will not.

 ```python
 In [8]: "1" + "1"